folio-org/mod-circulation/README.md

 Other [modules](https://dev.folio.org/source-code/#server-side).

+Other FOLIO Developer documentation is at [dev.folio.org](https://dev.folio.org/)

+### Issue tracker

 See project [CIRC](https://issues.folio.org/browse/CIRC)
 at the [FOLIO issue tracker](https://dev.folio.org/guidelines/issue-tracker/).

-Other FOLIO Developer documentation is at [dev.folio.org](https://dev.folio.org/)
+### ModuleDescriptor

+See the built `target/ModuleDescriptor.json` for the interfaces that this module requires and provides, the permissions, and the additional module metadata.